St Mary's College, St Andrews: History

-The college is one of five approved centres for the training of Church of Scotland ministers.
-Graduates include the Very Rev Dr Finlay Macdonald, the immediate past Principal Clerk to the General Assembly of the Church of Scotland and a former Moderator.
+The college is currently one of five approved centres for the training of Church of Scotland ministers.
+Graduates include the Very Rev Dr Finlay Macdonald, a former Principal Clerk to the General Assembly of the Church of Scotland and a Moderator.

 Beginning May 2018, the Principal of St Mary's College was Rev. Dr. Stephen Holmes, also Head of the School of Divinity, who replaced Ian Bradley (Professor Emeritus).
 Oliver Crisp was Principal and Head of School from January 2022 until July 2024 after previously having been Acting Head of the School of Divinity since October 2021.
 Since the summer of 2024 William Tooman has been Principal and Head of School.

 Rankings

 As of May 2015, the Faculty and School of Divinity forms an academic community of some 131 persons: 16 members of staff; 55 postgraduate students; and 60 undergraduates.
 According to The Complete University Guide 2016, the School of Divinity is placed first in the United Kingdom for undergraduate studies ahead of Durham in second place and Cambridge in third.
 In the 2016 Guardian University Guide, it is also ranked first in the United Kingdom in religious studies and theology.